MicrosoftDocs/azure-docs/articles/active-directory/develop/scenario-daemon-app.md

 ms.collection: M365-identity-device-management
 ---

-# Scenario - Daemon application calling an API on behalf of itself
+# Scenario - Daemon application that calls Web APIs

-Learn all you need to build a daemon application calling Web APIs
+Learn all you need to build a daemon application that calls Web APIs.

 ## Scenario